anaef/nginx-lws/doc/Directives.md

 You can use the `k` and `m` suffixes with *gc* to set kilobytes or megabytes, respectively.

+## lws_error_response *error_response* [, *diagnostic*]

+Context: server, location

+Sets the content of error responses.
+Error responses are sent if a Lua error is generated, or if a pre, main, or post chunk returns a positive integer result.
+In the first case, the error response is 500 Internal Server Error; in the second case, the error response is for the corresponding HTTP status code.
+The *error_response* value controls the content type of the response and must be one of `json` or `html`.
+The default value for *error_response* is `json`.
+The optional *diagnostic* value controls whether diagnostic information is included for Lua errors and must be one of `off` or `on`.
+The default value for *diagnostic* is `off`.
+Diagnostic information includes the error message, file names, line numbers and a stack traceback.

 ## lws_thread_pool *thread_pool_name*

 Context: http